Drops happen; keep your iPhone SE (2020) safe with a rugged case

 Best Eco-Friendly Case: LifeProof WĀKE

-This protective case from LifeProof has a wavy, ocean-inspired design and is eco-friendly.
+The LifeProof WĀKE iPhone case has a wavy, ocean-inspired design and is eco-friendly.
 It's made out of salvaged fishing gear and over 85% ocean-based recycled plastic.
 With every purchase, LifeProof donates a dollar to one of their water-conscious nonprofit partners.
-Though LifeProof's LifeCycle program, you can mail back your used WĀKE case and LifeProof will recycle it into raw materials and create something new.
+Through LifeProof's LifeCycle program, you can mail back your used WĀKE case, and LifeProof will recycle it into raw materials and create something new.

 It's also just a good case.
 Since this case has a drop-proof rating up to 2 meters (about six feet), you're sure to have that peace of mind.
-My daughter's fiancé only purchases LifeProof cases, ever since his iPhone survived a two-story fall in one.
+My son-in-law only purchases LifeProof cases, ever since his iPhone survived a two-story fall in one.
 Despite this protection, it still maintains a slim form factor and wireless charging compatibility.
-Choose from three colors: Black, Down Under (green/orange), and Neptune (blue/green.)
+Choose from three colors: black, Down Under (green/orange), and Neptune (blue/green.)

 Pros: